CodeMaster1101/online-booking-restaurant/README.md

 ### Empty
 Informs the service that the current client has called for check or has gotten up from the table.
-This is crucial as one table must be empty in order for another client to sit on tha table.
+This is crucial as one table must be empty in order for another client to sit on that table.

 ### No reservation arrival